itsOmSarraf/nebula-sdk/README.md

-# 0G AI SDK
+# Nebula SDK

-A TypeScript SDK for building AI agents with 0G Network's compute and storage infrastructure.
+A TypeScript SDK for building AI agents with Nebula Network's compute and storage infrastructure.

 ## Features